-In an effort to elucidate the contribution of external factors to the water quality of the FKNMS and to visualize gradients in water quality over the region, we combined data from other portions of our water quality monitoring network: Florida Bay, Biscayne Bay, Whitewater Bay, Ten Thousand Islands, SW Shelf, and Marco Island - Ft.
-Meyers (see example in Fig. 10 and http://serc.fiu.edu/wqmnetwork/CONTOUR%20MAPS/ContourMaps.htm for all other maps).
-Data from these 153 additional stations were collected during the same month as the FKNMS surveys and analyzed by the SERC laboratory using identical methods.
-Contour maps were produced using Surfer (Golden Software).
-The most important aspect of generating contour maps is the geostatistical algorithm used for interpolating the data values.
-Care should be taken in the selection of the algorithm because automated interpolation to a regular rectangular grid can produce artifacts, especially around the edges and when the area of interest is irregularly shaped.
-The kriging algorithm was used because it is designed to minimize the error variance while at the same time maintaining point pattern continuity (Isaaks & Srivastava, 1989).
-Kriging is a global approach which uses standard geostatistics to determine the "distance" of influence around each point and the "clustering" of similar samples sites
+In an effort to elucidate the contribution of external factors to the water quality of the FKNMS and to visualize gradients in water quality over the region, we combined Keys and Shelf data into contour maps of specific water quality variables (Surfer, Golden Software).
+We used kriging as the geostatistical algorithm because it is designed to minimize the error variance while at the same time maintaining point pattern continuity (Isaaks & Srivastava, 1989).
+Kriging is a general method of statistical interpolation that can be applied within any discipline to sampled data from random fields that satisfy the appropriate mathematical assumptions.
+Kriging is a global approach which uses standard geostatistics to determine the "distance" of influence around each point and the "clustering" of similar samples sites (autocorrelation).

-(autocorrelation).
 Therefore, unlike the inverse distance procedure, kriging will not produce valleys in the contour between neighboring points of similar value.